HelloKeerthana/penguins/README.md

 When the app is running, either:
 1. Provide input parameters through the sidebar, or
 2. Upload a CSV file with penguin features for predictions.

-## Acknowledgments
-Special thanks to [Allison Horst](https://github.com/allisonhorst) for the Palmer Penguins dataset.